Diamondbacks vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has 54 hits with 15 doubles, five home runs, 13 walks and 26 RBI.
-He's also stolen two bases.
+- Castellanos has collected 54 hits with 15 doubles, five home runs and 13 walks.
+He has driven in 26 runs with two stolen bases.

 Castellanos Recent Games